 The falls in Trollhättan are the highest and most powerful in any river in Southern Sweden; nowhere does a river cut through the landscape in such a dramatic way as it does here.
 However, since the water is held back by the sluice gates, it is not until these gates are opened that the true intensity and power comes to life.

 The beautiful waterfalls in Trollhättan are unique and has been the focal point for tourists, artists and innovators since the 18th Century.
-Today the water does not flow freely as it once did but at specific times during June - August the floodgates open (2021: Due to current restrictions due to the COVID-19 outbreak, release of water in the falls are cancelled until further notice).
+Today the water does not flow freely as it once did but at specific times during June - August the floodgates open.

 Power in the falls